magento/knowledge-base/src/best-practices/general/best-practices-for-magento-product-attribute-options.md

 ---
 title: Best practices for Magento product attribute options
-labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,attribute,best practices,products
+labels: .
 ---

 This article provides best practices for product attribute options in Magento.
 Our recommendation is to have not more than 100 attribute options, as performance can be affected.

 Many product options leads to an increase in data retrieved for each product on all read and write operations resulting in:

-* Increase in SQL queries traffic and heavier <code class="language-sql">JOIN</code> operations affecting database throughput
+* Increase in SQL queries traffic and heavier `JOIN` operations affecting database throughput
 * Increase of Magento indexes size and full-text search index

 Potential site impacts can include: